- Route: Ozarks

 Hey!
-I’m Gabriella, and I’m a sophomore pursuing an Advertising degree, an English degree, and a Business minor here at the University of Texas, and I plan to go to law school after graduation!
+I’m Gabriella, and I’m a junior pursuing an Advertising degree, an English degree, and a Business minor here at the University of Texas, and I plan to go to law school after graduation!
 I come from a small town in north Texas called Argyle.
 At home, I have my wonderful parents, Tim and Shelly, my younger brother, Daniel, and my Golden Retrievers Ivy and Izzy.

 Some fun facts about me:

 1. I’m an avid list maker (but sometimes I write stuff on there that I already did just to cross it off, shhh don’t tell)

 4. I enjoy my Instagram aesthetic and taking photos to fit it.

 5. I’ve been singing for as long as I can remember, I’ve been playing piano since I was 3, and I was the drumline captain at my high school!

 6. I love traveling!
 Some of my favorite places internationally that I’ve been are England, France (I was there when they won the World Cup!), Grand Cayman, and Costa Rica!
 Domestically, I love NYC, Seaside, FL, and Washington D.C.!

 7. My favorite shows include The Office, Gossip Girl, and This Is Us.